julianthome/joanaudit/README.md

 * cfg/: A sample configuration file.
 If you want to adapt JoanAudit to your needs, please add your own signatures.
 You can follow the examples present in the configuration files (*config.xml* is the main configuration file).
-* modules/ : The Joana submodule
+* modules/ : The Joana submodule on which JoanAudit is based on

 # Configuration